rockthethird/Bible-Study/Diagram Practice.md

 ## Outling

 Main points always come from the indentation.
+There should always be a direct tie to the diagram.

 ## 1 John 2:15-17